STREET CYCLIST OF MUMBAI.

 (How to read the code: “33” is the person who will be picking up this tiffin.
 “C5x61” indicates block and office building.
 “NC” is name initials of the dabbawala.
 Alphabet “A” mentioned in Hindi means Andheri area.
 “G” is Grant Road, the place from where this tiffin originated.
 Seen here is Mr. Ullas coding couple of new boxes.)

-Through my observation i noticed a few pain points and they too had their own concerns which they mentioned about during our chat – (Responses are of different individuals)
+During my interaction, I noticed a few pain points and they too expressed their concerns (Responses are of different individuals)

 Are you satisfied with your job?